 - Authored by Rep. Heine includes the language that we needed to make technical changes to the Workforce Attainable Housing Bill (SEA 566) that we passed in 2019.
 Sen. Holdman Sponsored the bill in the Senate and inserted our language as an amendment.
-It is currently in a conference committee that included Reps.
+It is currently in a conference committee that includes Reps.
 Thompson and Porter, Sens.
 Holdman and Melton.

 - Authored by Sen. Holdman subsequently sponsored by Rep. Timothy Brown, Chair of Ways and Means became a Pilot for Central Indiana.
-We did all we could to influence its outcome but in the end, settled for having our RDA grandfathered.
+We did all we could to influence its outcome but, in the end, settled for having our RDA grandfathered.
 There is nothing to really aid Northeast Indiana at this time, but nothing hurt us either.
 Most importantly, it did not include any funding source for RDAs and without a funding source, the bill will have very little impact.
 We will continue to work to impact the future development of this as an opportunity for the future.

 - Increased the aggregate damages cap for a wrongful death action from the current $300,000 to $700,000.
-We did not oppose raising the damaged but did oppose such a large increase in one action.
+We did not oppose raising the damage but did oppose such a significant increase in one action.
 We prefer that it be raised in increments over a reasonable amount of time and that it be indexed in a manner consistent with an appropriate metric from the DOL or another independent vehicle.
 The bill did not pass but there is an effort to insert some of the language into another bill during the conference committee process.

 - Authored by Rep. Dan Leonard and subsequently sponsored by Sens.
-Holdman and Kruse refers to the Skills Enhancement Fund.
+Holdman and Kruse refer to the Skills Enhancement Fund.
 It provides that an increase in wages with a participating employee or group of participating employees negotiated by agreement regardless of timing qualifies as an increase of wages for purposes of eligibility for a grant from the Skills Enhancement Fund.
-Greater Fort Wayne was a Primary Supporter and the Regional Chamber was a contributing supporter.
+Greater Fort Wayne was a Primary Supporter, and the Regional Chamber was a contributing supporter.

 SUPPORT NORTHEAST INDIANA